henryshunt/timeline-creator/README.md

 - Zooming out is limited to a maximum of three days.
 This software is designed for precise, short-range timelines rather than long-range timelines.

 # Usage
-Open the project in Visual Studio, restore the NuGet packages and run the project.
+Open the project in Visual Studio (requires .NET 7), restore the NuGet packages and run the project.

 # Shortcuts
 - Ctrl-N -- Create a new timeline document